ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

 py uname.py
 ```

-Running on a Windows on Arm machine produces the output similar to:
+Running on a Windows on Arm machine produces an output similar to:

 ```output
 Python version 3.13.0